 14. Recycled socks

-Fun socks are a secret Santa slam dunk, and Defeet has lots of designs for anyone who loves bikes.
+Fun socks are a slam dunk, and Defeet has lots of designs for anyone who loves bikes.
 The Aireator socks keep feet cool while cycling, include recycled polyester, and have patterns to match any rider’s personality.

 15. A plogging date